sainswor/sainswor.github.io/content/what-is-this/index.md

 - The chapter galleries use the same gray content area as the rest of the pages.
 - **Darkness, My Old Friend, Part 4** now contains a link to the official music video of the song intended to be at the top of that post.
 Let's not get sued!
 - The copyright footer now reflects that the last page of the comic was uploaded in 2021.
+- There's a search box below the calendar.